zuplo/docs/docs/articles/who-uses-and-why.md

 ## API over BaaS

-Some of our smaller customers are choosing to use Backend-as-a-Service (BaaS) solutions like supabase, firebase etc and want to use Zuplo as programmable API-first presentation of their backend.
+Some of our smaller customers are choosing to use Backend-as-a-Service (BaaS) solutions like Supabase, Firebase etc and want to use Zuplo as programmable API-first presentation of their backend.
 More on this scenario in this [video guide](https://www.youtube.com/watch?v=GJSkbxMnWxE).